slipHQ/run-wasm/packages/run-wasm-clarity/README.md

 People should be able to use this project to embed executable code snippets on their websites easily!

-We're building this as a new component to be used inside the [Slip](https://www.slip.so) authoring tool.
+We're building this as a new component to be used inside [Pointer](https://www.pointer.gg) tutorials.